 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-Namibia is a middle income country in Southern Africa, with the GDP per capita of US$ 4 695 in 2015.
-Namibia is one of Sub-Saharan Africa’s most stable countries, it is also one of the most attractive investment destinations in its region.
+Namibia is a middle income country in Southern Africa, with a GDP per capita of US$ 4 427.9 in 2016 according to the IMF’s World Economic Outlook.
+Namibia has been one of Sub-Saharan Africa’s most politically stable countries since its independence in 1990, and this has aided it in becoming one of the most attractive investment destinations in the region.

 Access to Finance

 Namibia has a mature and efficient banking system.
 There are 12.8 commercial bank branches per 100 000 adults and 54.73 automated teller machines per 100 000 adults in Namibia (2015, WDI).
 Namibia scores high in terms of ‘ease of getting credit’, ranking in 62nd place out of 189 countries in 2017, down three places from 2015 according to the World Bank’s 2017 Doing Business Indicators Report.